matthjs/xai-gp/README.md

 ```
 IDEs like Pycharm will be able to detect the interpreter of this virtual environment.

+## Reproducibility

+We save the weights of our optimized model inside the `results/weights` directory.

 # License
 This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.